MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/namespace-not-queried-rpc-server-unavailable.md

 ---
 # Error when you attempt to create a DFS namespace: The namespace cannot be queried.
 The RPC server is unavailable

-This article provides solutions to an error "The namespace cannot be queried.
-The RPC server is unavailable" that occurs when you access, modify, or create a Distributed File System (DFS) Namespace.
+This article provides solutions to the error "The namespace cannot be queried.
+The RPC server is unavailable" that occurs when you access, modify, or create a Distributed File System (DFS) namespace.

 _Original KB number:_ &nbsp; 2021914

-You might receive the following error when you access, modify, or create a DFS Namespace on a DFS Namespace server, domain member server, or Windows client with File Services tools (included in Remote Server Administration Tools (RSAT)) installed.
+When you access, modify, or create a DFS namespace on a DFS namespace server, domain member server, or Windows client with File Services tools (included in Remote Server Administration Tools (RSAT)) installed, you might receive the following error message:

 > The namespace cannot be queried.
 The RPC server is unavailable.

 ## Cause 1: The DFS Namespace service is stopped or in an undefined state

-You use the DFS Management console locally, and get this error on the DFS Namespace server.
-It might indicate that the DFS Namespace service on the DFS Namespace server is stopped or in an undefined state but not "Running."
+You use the DFS Management console locally and receive this error on the DFS namespace server.
+It might indicate that the DFS Namespace service on the DFS namespace server is stopped or in an undefined state but not "Running."

 ## Resolution for cause 1: Start the DFS Namespace service

 > [!NOTE]
-> After you apply the solution, remove the DFS Namespace from the DFS Management console and add it back, or close and reopen the console to make the changes to take effect.
+> After you apply the solution, remove the DFS namespace from the DFS Management console and add it back, or close and reopen the console to make the changes take effect.

 To resolve the issue, start the DFS Namespace service.